ZijieJin/zijiejin.github.io/_teaching/2018-spring-teaching-0.md

 I really had a great time with my students/friends.

 One student in this class had become my good friend.

+She sent me a handmade gift, and I will keep it all my life.

 ![gift1](https://zijiejin.github.io/images/IMG_5402.jpg)